d2m-r/student-hub/templates/core-submission.md

 1. Review the core standards and decide which ones you have demonstrated in this assignment.
 2. For each standard you are demonstrating, assign yourself a point value (4, 5, or 6).
 3. Provide a brief explanation of why you believe you have earned that score.
+    -   Some assignments include specific notes about grading for certain standards, which you should be sure to address in your explanations.
+    -   Where an assignment notes that completing the assignment as written earns a certain score, your explanation can be minimal (e.g., "I completed all tasks about functions with error-free code.").
-    -   Being specific about how you met or exceeded the standard, including the file names and line numbers of relevant code, will help your grader give full credit for your work.
+    -   Where an assignment does not give clear guidance about a standard's scoring, being specific about how you met or exceeded the standard, including the line numbers of relevant code, will help your grader give full credit for your work.

 ### Core standards

 For each standard you are demonstrating, assign yourself the point value you believe you have earned.
 Refer to the course website for more details on each standard.
 If you are not attempting to demonstrate a particular standard, leave it blank.

-**Note:** For the integrative data project, each core standard is worth 1 point (out of 20), regardless of the level achieved (4, 5, or 6), but it is still in your best interest to aim for higher levels of demonstration and evaluate yourself accordingly.
-"Above and beyond" demonstrations of core standards or exceptional quality may receive bonus points at the grader's discretion, but the project cannot contribute more than 20 points to the final grade.

 | Points | Label | Description |
 |------------------------|------------------------|------------------------|